 Effects of Salvia

-Effects of salvia begin fairly quickly, often between 30 seconds and 10 minutes.5 Salvia produces hallucinations and changes in the visual perception, including seeing bright lights, vivid colors, shapes, as well as body movement or object distortions.3,6 Individual experiences vary, but users typically experience a feeling of detachment from one’s body.1,6 Changes in mood have also been reporting and may include increased talking, laughing, fidgeting and paranoia.5,6
+The effects of salvia begin fairly quickly, often between 30 seconds and 10 minutes.5 Salvia produces hallucinations and changes in visual perception, including seeing bright lights, vivid colors, shapes, as well as body movement or object distortions.3,6 Individual experiences vary, but users typically experience a feeling of detachment from one’s body.1,6 Changes in mood have also been reported, as well as increased talking, laughing, fidgeting, and paranoia.5,6

-Effects typically last for approximately 30 minutes and generally less than 2 hours; the intensity and duration of its effects is dependent on dosage.5,6
+Effects typically last for approximately 30 minutes and generally less than 2 hours; the intensity and duration of its effects are dependent on dosage.5,6

 Adverse side effects may include:3,5